-For these very reasons it’s important that employees are encouraged to take their annual leave.
-Relaxed, happy and healthy members of staff will be, not only more productive but have less absence.
+For these very reasons, it’s important that employees are encouraged to take their annual leave.
+Relaxed, happy and healthy members of staff will be, not only more productive. but have fewer sickness absences.

 Encourage employees to take their annual leave

-Some employees worry about taking annual leave as they dread what will be waiting for them on their return.
-Work with employees to find a suitable solution: Support employees to complete as many tasks as possible and assign ongoing or important tasks to other colleagues.
+Some employees worry about taking annual leave as they dread what awaits them on their return.
+Work with employees to find a suitable solution; support employees to complete as many tasks as possible and assign ongoing or important tasks to other colleagues.

 Handover notes or meetings are a good opportunity to have updates on projects and determine what needs to be done and where relevant files and folders are located.
 Ask employees to add an out-of-office to emails and voicemail.
 Include the names and contact information of those covering the work.